Fire Services |

 Police |

-Policing is provided to the Township of East Garaffraxa by the Ontario Provincial Police, Dufferin Detachment.
+Policing is provided to the Township of East Garafraxa by the Ontario Provincial Police, Dufferin Detachment.

 |